Franky1/Streamlit-Selenium/README.md

     2. `chromium & chromedriver`
     3. `firefox & geckodriver`
 - Unfortunately in the default Debian Bullseye apt package repositories, not all of these packages are available.
 If we want an installation from the default repositories, only `chromium & chromedriver` is left.
 - The chromedriver has a lot of options, that can be set.
-It may be necessary to tweak these options on different platforms to make headless operation work smoothly.
+It may be necessary to tweak these options on different platforms to make headless operation work.
+- The chromedriver and its options can change over time.
 - The deployment to Streamlit Cloud has unfortunately failed sometimes in the past.
 A concrete cause of the error or an informative error message could not be identified.
-Currently it seems to be stable during deployment.
+Currently it seems to be stable on Streamlit Cloud.
-- To run this streamlit app on **Windows**, the Windows `chromedriver.exe` must be stored here in the root folder or add to the Windows PATH.
+- To run this streamlit app on **Windows**, the Windows `chromedriver.exe` must be stored here in the root folder or added to the Windows PATH.
 Be aware, that the version of this chromedriver must match the version of your installed Chrome browser.

 ## Development Setup :hammer_and_wrench: